OpenDSA/OpenDSA/RST/en/Glossary.rst

       In a programming language, the signature for a function is its return type and its list of parameters and their types.

+   simple cycle
+      In :term:`graph` terminology, a :term:`cycle` is simple if its corresponding :term:`path` is simple, except that the first and last :term:`vertices` of the cycle are the same.

+   simple path
+      In :term:`graph` terminology, a :term:`path` is simple if all vertices on the path are distinct.

    simple type
       A type whose values contain no subparts.
 An example is the integers.